-- 1. To be eligible for licensure, nursing students are required to complete all clinical hours. - 2.
+- 1. To be eligible for licensure, nursing students are required to complete all missed clinical objectives. - 2.
 Students who are absent need to make up the clinical course objectives missed in order to have completed the requirements for graduation.
-Clinical make up hours must be completed by the end of the term or the student can be dropped from the program. - 3.
+Clinical make up hours must be completed within the required time frame or the student will be dropped from the program. - 3.
 The academic team and administration can assign make up work for the course objectives missed.
-This make up work can comprise of any of the following: - a.
+This makeup work may include, but is not limited to, any of the following: - a.
 Performance evaluation in the skills laboratory, sims laboratory &/or assigned clinical objectives - b.
 Assignment to the clinical area - c.
 Participation in facility coordinated activity - d.
 Participation in other assigned skill activity - e.
 Nurse Assistant training program (CNA) students must attend the clinical make-up as scheduled by your Instructor/Director. - f.
 Home Health Aide program student must attend all hours and days - 4.
 Failure to complete assigned clinical make up assignment may result in dismissal from the course or program.